cyberbotics/webots/docs/guide/pioneer-3dx.md

 %robot pioneer-3dx images/robots/pioneer-3dx/model.thumbnail.png

 The Pioneer 3-DX robot is an all-purpose base, used for research and applications involving mapping, teleoperation, localization, monitoring, reconnaissance and other behaviors.
-Pioneer 3-DX is caracterized by a set of features listed in [this table](#pioneer-3-dx-characteristics).
+Pioneer 3-DX is characterized by a set of features listed in [this table](#pioneer-3-dx-characteristics).

 The base Pioneer 3-DX platform is assembled with motors featuring 500-tick encoders, 19 cm wheels, tough aluminum body, 8 forward-facing ultrasonic (sonar) sensors, 8 optional rear-facing sonars, 1, 2 or 3 hot-swappable batteries, and a complete software development kit.
 The base Pioneer 3-DX platform can reach speeds of 1.6 meters per second and carry a payload of up to 23 kg.